iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## API promotions

-The following APIs have been promoted to `@public` indicating they are now part of their respective packages' stability contract.
+The following APIs have been promoted to `@public`, indicating they are now part of their respective packages' stability contract.

 ### @itwin/core-bentley